These Color Words Clip Cards are a great way for your young learners to practice identifying color words while also developing fine motor skills.

 - Laminating Pouches

-To get this color words activity ready for your preschoolers and kindergarteners, click on the button below and fill out the form.
+To get this color words activity ready for your preschoolers and kindergarteners, fill out the form at the bottom of this page.

 Next, download and print the cards on white card stock.